 Drug crimes can have severe penalties in the United States, and this is particularly true of Florida, which has some of the strictest controlled substance laws in the country.
 This is due to a large number of drug-related crimes and deaths in the state, as well as the proximity of the state to Mexico, where it is perfectly located to make up part of drug smuggling routes into the U.S.

-For this reason, if you are facing legal charges for drug crimes in Florida, then you should seriously consider seeking legal representation from a criminal defense lawyer.
+For this reason, if you are facing legal charges for drug crimes in Florida, then you should seriously consider seeking legal representation from a Fort Myers drug lawyer.
 A drug conviction could affect you and your family for the rest of your life, not to mention the penalties of years in jail and fines that you could be facing.
 For a large-scale drug manufacturing operation, you could even be facing capital felony charges.

 You have nothing to lose and everything to gain, so call us today for some free no-obligation legal advice.